simrannabilalnaik/Dictionary_Web_App_React/README.md

 - Play/pause pronunciation audio with a single shared audio instance.
 - Light / dark theme toggle and font selection (Serif, Sans, Mono).

+## Project Demo
+Click here to see the demo

 ## Prerequisites
 - Node.js (>=14) and npm or yarn
 - Windows (commands below use npm; works the same on other OSes)